xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 The host are added, should looks like so.

+The pollers need to actualize their configuration files to starts monitoring the hosts.

 ![](325-centreon-add/07.png)
 ![](325-centreon-add/08.png)

+*(note the red Yes on Conf Changed)*
 ![](325-centreon-add/09.png)

-Export the configuration in a file for pollers (done in the same way as at the ending of the [centreon installation](#installation)).
+Export the configuration in a file for pollers ***but this time also restart them***.

 ![](325-centreon-add/10.png)